jfoclpf/words-pt/readme.md

 ## just the file

-If you simply want for the plain file, wherein the words are separated by newlines, check the present file [wordsList.zip](wordsList.zip?raw=true).
+If you simply want for the plain file, wherein the words are separated by newlines `\n`, check the present file [wordsList.zip](wordsList.zip?raw=true).
 The corresponding unzipped file is encoded in `iso-8859-1`.